openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 moveToTop(name: string, animated?: boolean): number

-Moves to the top of the navigation stack the first navigation destination page that matches the value of **name**.
+Moves the first navigation destination page that matches **name** from the bottom of the navigation stack to the top of the stack

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **Parameters**